nrai14/Password-Generator/README.md

 ## Overview

 This project aimed to create an app that runs in the browser and features dynamically updated HTML and CSS, all powered by JavaScript code.
-It will add employees who can use it to generate a random password based on criteria they’ve selected by modifying starter code.
+It will allow employees to  use it to generate a random password based on criteria they’ve selected by modifying starter code.
 It has a clean and polished user interface that is responsive, ensuring that it adapts to multiple screen sizes.

 This project was a fundamental piece to further aid my understanding of JavaScript within the context of a real-life situation.